AP6YC/AudeyART/README.md

 - [`pandas`][pandas-docs]: provides the `DataFrame` datatype for Python and all of the utilities therein to load, parse, and handle tabular data.
 - [`scikit-learn`][scikit-learn-docs]: the traditional machine learning toolset for Python.
 Most of the _de facto_ machine learning techniques that aren't deep learning are already implemented here.

-## File Structure

-This section outlines the location and meaning of the files in this repo:

-- `iris/`: a download of the Iris flower dataset from [UCI machine learning data repository](https://archive.ics.uci.edu/dataset/53/iris).
-  - `bezdekIris.data`: a version of the data that presumably [Jim Bezdek](https://scholar.google.com/citations?user=kXy4LAMAAAAJ&hl=en).
-  - `Index`: some timestamps of versions of the dataset.
-  - `iris.data`: the dataset itself as a comma-separated values (CSV) file.
-  - `iris.names`: citations and descriptions of the elements of the dataset.
-- `.gitignore`: a file with patterns that are ignored by git tracking.
-- `audeyart.ipynb`: an IPython notebook (a.k.a. jupyter notebook) containing the main pedagogical material.
-This includes:
-    1. How to write up a FuzzyART module.
-    2. How to load the Iris dataset with [`pandas`](https://pandas.pydata.org).
-    3. How to cluster the Iris dataset with FuzzyART.
-    4. How to visualize the results with [TSNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).
-- `LICENSE`: a text file containing the MIT license for the repo, indicating that this software is free for anyone to use in anyway with no liability attributable to the authors.
-This is a common license for open-source software that allows other people to use and even profit from your work without being able to blame you when they break stuff.
-- `README.md`: this file.
-Readme's are the most common top-level description of software repositories, and they are the best first place to describe your work to someone who would actually use it.
-- `requirements.txt`: the pip requirements file containing all of the Python dependencies for the project.